Updated July 19, 2021

 Safeguarding the health of your lungs is more important than ever

-The 2019 State of Global Air report says “the life expectancy of children born today will be shortened by 20 months on average by breathing the toxic air that is widespread across the globe, with the greatest toll in south Asia.”
+The 2019 State of Global Air report said, “the life expectancy of children born today will be shortened by 20 months on average by breathing the toxic air that is widespread across the globe, with the greatest toll in South Asia.”

 “Toxic air is now the biggest environmental risk of early death, responsible for one in nine of all fatalities.
-It kills 7 million people a year, far more than HIV, tuberculosis and malaria combined,” says Dr Maria Neira, the World Health Organisation director with responsibility for air pollution.
+It kills 7 million people a year, far more than HIV, tuberculosis and malaria combined,” says Dr Maria Neira, the WHO director responsible for air pollution.
 She is blunt: “It is a global public health emergency.
 Children and babies’ developing bodies are most at risk from toxic air.”
 The Guardian

 The World Health Organization cites some staggering statistics: